asiryan/Portable-DoS/README.md

 ## 403 (Forbidden)
 If you receive a **403 (Forbidden)** error response
 ```
-Target: Response status code does not indicate success: 403 (Forbidden).
+Target: Response status code does not indicate success: 403 (Forbidden)
 ```
 change the agent value in [Attack.json](Portable-DoS/Attack.json).
 Agent configurations provided in [User-Agent.ini](Portable-DoS/User-Agent.ini).